OpenNBS/NoteBlockWorld/apps/frontend/posts/blog/2026-08-08_smithed-summit-2026.md

 tags: ['events']
 ---

+**Update (2026-09-01):** Smithed Summit 2026 is now over!
+Keep an eye out in our blog to find our post-event recap.

+---

 Hey everyone! **Smithed Summit 2026**, the world's largest Minecraft data pack convention, has just started!
 Just like last Summit, Note Block World will be at the event, alongside **70+ community projects!**

 From **August 8th–22nd, 2026**, you'll be able to: